Nintendo video game consoles: Nintendo Switch 2 (2025)

-On January 16, 2025, Nintendo announced its successor to the Nintendo Switch after 8 years, the Nintendo Switch 2.
+On January 16, 2025, Nintendo announced the successor to the Nintendo Switch after almost 8 years, the Nintendo Switch 2 was revealed.
 The Switch 2 is backwards compatible with most physical and digital Switch games.
 The console was released on June 5, 2025.
 Like the original Switch, it can be used as a portable handheld, as a tablet, or connected via the dock to an external display.
 The Joy-Con 2 controllers can be used while attached to or detached from the device.
 It has a larger liquid-crystal display and more internal storage than the original Switch.
 It has updated graphics, controllers, and social features.
 It supports 1080p resolution and a 120Hz refresh rate in handheld or tabletop mode, and 4K resolution with a 60Hz refresh rate when docked.

 Nintendo reported on June 10, 2025, four days from release, that the Switch 2 had sold more than 3.5 million units worldwide, which made it the company's fastest selling console to date.
 Famitsu reported that the console had sold 947,931 units in Japan within the first four days of its release, surpassing the Switch's launch of 329,152 units sold in the region.
 IGN said that launch sales of the Switch 2 in these first four days were twice as much as the launch sales of the Switch in all regions.